EthanSuperior/EVNEW/Roadmap.md

 - Saving w/ Nova Running should prompt to quit it
 - Update Readme to markdown
 - Workspaces
-	- Change NovaLib to Workspace
 	- Allow to switch between plugins within same EV Nova Folder
 	- Tabs for open files
 	- Make Load detect if within same folder as the plugin and not reload library
-	- Change NovaLib to CPlugin*s?
+	- Change Workspace to CPlugin*s?
 For hotswaps?
 	- Make Linkers have Rez(Src) or at least * for outside resources
 	- Should store active plugin, not CEditor...
 	- Distinguish between current & all plugins